-&lt;sup>25 Law Reform Commission Consultation Paper on Corporate Killing (CP 26-2003) at paragraph 1.13.
+25 Law Reform Commission Consultation Paper on Corporate Killing (CP 26-2003) at paragraph 1.13.
 See also O'Malley Sentencing Law and Practice (Round Hall 2000) at 1-22 and 55-82.

-&lt;sup>26 Ashworth Principles of Criminal Law (2nd ed Oxford University Press 1995) at 22.
+26 Ashworth Principles of Criminal Law (2nd ed Oxford University Press 1995) at 22.

-&lt;sup>27 See Law Reform Commission Consultation Paper on Corporate Killing (CP 26-2003) at paragraph 1.13-1.16.
+27 See Law Reform Commission Consultation Paper on Corporate Killing (CP 26-2003) at paragraph 1.13-1.16.

-$^{28}$ Op cit fn26 at 35.
+$^{^{28}}$ Op cit fn26 at 35.

-dependent on a bereaved family member instituting a civil action.
-If the gross negligence of a human person results in death, that person will be held criminally liable.
+opprobrium for corporate manslaughter.30 Tort does not involve the requisite level of public censure and whether or not liability attaches will be dependent on a bereaved family member instituting a civil action.31 If the gross negligence of a human person results in death, that person will be held criminally liable.
 In the Commission's view, it would be inconsistent not to hold a legal person similarly liable.